drowning-in-codes/mywox-plugin/README.md

 plugin for Wox
 <p align="center"><a title="Chinese" href="README_zh.md">🇨🇳 中文简体</a>  |  🇬🇧 English</p>

+**Attention**:`pyperclip` module is used to copy to the clipboard, so you need to download the module, otherwise can't run successfully!

 ### translation

-1. free translation for YouDao,Only support for Chinese/English
+1. Free translation for YouDao, Only support for Chinese/English
     ![image-20230521174809680](https://s2.loli.net/2023/05/21/7FJRkB6H21wNcsL.png)

-2. Baidu translation for multiple languages .It's necessary for you to get appid and  key from baidu translation.[百度翻译开放平台 (baidu.com)](https://fanyi-api.baidu.com/product/11)
+2. Baidu translation for multiple languages.It's necessary for you to get appid and  key from Baidu translation.[百度翻译开放平台 (baidu.com)](https://fanyi-api.baidu.com/product/11)

 ![image-20230521173938835](https://s2.loli.net/2023/05/21/zH9peMTlJg13GYU.png)